 Picking out the right Heavy bag / Speed bag Stand

 If you have the room or an outdoor garage with lots of open space, these things are an excellent addition to your physical fitness routine.
-Also, if you're big into martial arts or boxing, using a speed bag and heavy bag can greatly help with your technique, power, and form.
+Also, if you're big into martial arts or boxing, using a speed bag (I prefer the Reflex Bag) and heavy bag (I prefer the Body Opponent Bag) can greatly help with your technique, power, and form.

 But this particular post isn't about the types of speed/heavy bags, it is about picking out the right stand for you.
 And most importantly, is your room in good enough condition to have one?